GeorgeGuo12138/Final-Project-OIM3640/Proposal.md

 The biggest risk to the success of our project is the third party extension we use to get historical price information about items on Amazon.
 Of course Amazon won’t make this information public, so we have to rely on a third party we find on the internet.
-The reliability and usability of the third party we choose is the biggest piece of uncertainty and will directly impact the success of the project if it fails to work well
+The reliability and usability of the third party we choose is the biggest piece of uncertainty and will directly impact the success of the project if it fails to work well.

 # Additional Course Content
 Historical information on a website, such as historical versions or changed contents, probably leave some trace that can be used